nikouu/mGBA-http/docs/ApiDocumentation.md

 ##### Description:

-Load a ROM file into the current state of this core.
+Load a ROM file into the current state of this core. **Note: Prefer using the /mgba-http/extension/loadfile endpoint.**

 ##### Parameters